JohnCremona/CMFs/README.md

 Data
 -------

-Format of mfdata_xxx.m.txt is N:k:o:t:D:T:A:F:C:E where
+Format of mfdata_xxx.m.txt is N:k:i:t:D:T:A:F:C:E where

  1) N = level
  2) k = weight
- 3) o = character orbit
+ 3) i = character orbit
  4) t = time
  5) D = dims [d1,d2,...] of Galois stable subspaces
  6) T = traces [[trace(a_1),...trace(a_n)],...] one list of traces for each subspace listed in D